Morphine sulfate (mor-fean sul-fate)

 Do not drive or operate machinery until you know how SEVREDOL tablets affect you.

-SEVREDOL tablets may cause drowsiness, dizziness or may affect alertness.
-Discuss these aspects and any impact on your driving
+SEVREDOL tablets may cause drowsiness, dizziness, hallucinations, confusion, vision problems or may affect alertness.
+If

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.